SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex5/README.md

 11. In **Sections** under *General Information* add the following fields
 - purchaseReqn/PurReqnDescription
+- purchaseReqn/DocumentType
+- Status
 - Comments
 ![](images/UI_011.png)

-12. Next, choose the + icon to add new section to the UI.
+12. Next, choose the + icon to add a new section.
 In the dropdown, select Add Form Section.
 ![](images/UI_012.png)

-13. In the popup enter Label as Item Details.
+13. In the popup enter Label as "Item Details".
 ![](images/UI_013.png)

 14. Click on Add button to save.